Ivaynn/LodestoneTP/README.md

 ## Getting Started
 In Minecraft, a compass used on a lodestone block points toward it.
 With this data pack, you can sneak while holding that compass to teleport to the lodestone block.

-To see the coordinates of your tracked compass and other information relative to the data pack, you can use this command:
+To see the coordinates of your tracked compass and other information related to the data pack, you can use this command:
 ```
 /trigger LodestoneTP
 ```